faros-ai/faros-events-cli/README.md

 #### Sending deployment information in parts

-You can send an event when an deployment has started.
+You can send a CD event when an deployment has started.
 Then later, you can send an event when that deployment has finished successfully.

 - Deployment started